-Adjudication will take three forms:-
+Adjudication will take three forms: -

-At District Level
+a) At District Level

-- a) All teams will receive a public adjudication at the close of each session.
-However, see "Deferred Adjudication" below. - b) At the end of each evening, teams are entitled to a private adjudication.
-If they do not wish this facility they should inform the Organising Secretary/ Stage Director at the technical rehearsal.
+- 1. All teams will receive a public adjudication at the close of each session.
+However, see "Deferred Adjudication" below. - 2.
+At the end of each evening, teams are entitled to a private adjudication.
+If they do not wish this facility, they should inform the Organising Secretary/ Stage Director at the technical rehearsal.

-At Divisional Level
+b) At Divisional Level

-- a) All teams will receive a public adjudication at the close of each session. - b) If a team wishes a private adjudication on the night of the performance they should make this request to the Organising Secretary/Stage Director at the technical rehearsal. - c) At the end of the final evening, those teams progressing to the Scottish Final Festival may meet the Adjudicator privately.
+- 1. All teams will receive a public adjudication at the close of each session. - 2.
+If a team wishes a private adjudication on the night of the performance they should make this request to the Organising Secretary/Stage Director at the technical rehearsal. - 3.
+At the end of the final evening, those teams progressing to the Scottish Final Festival may meet the Adjudicator privately.

-At National Level
+c) At National Level

-- a) All teams will receive a public adjudication at the close of each session. - b) If a team wishes a private adjudication on the night of the performance they should make this request to the Organising Secretary /Stage Director at the technical rehearsal.
+- 1. All teams will receive a public adjudication at the close of each session. - 2.
+If a team wishes a private adjudication on the night of the performance, they should make this request to the Organising Secretary /Stage Director at the technical rehearsal.